Canon 60D vs 750D

-Review summary: Canon 60D vs Canon 750D
+Review summary: Canon 60D vs 750D

-Arguments in favor of the Canon EOS 60D:
+Reasons to prefer the Canon EOS 60D:

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.